Salmaan-Schmidt/My-pokemon-D-D-calculator/README.md

 # My-pokemon-D-D-calculator
-It takes pokemon stats and moves set and power and converts all the data into D&amp;D stats
+It takes pokemon stats, moves-set, power and converts all the data into D&D stats